 - Controls: how your business will measure whether the procedures are working to manage and mitigate the ML/TF risks you’ve identified in your risk assessment.

 You can design your AML/CFT risk assessment and programme yourself, or you can use Fiducia to make sure you’re on the right path.
-We provide consulting engagements or DIY AML/CFT Risk Assessment and Programme templates.

 Give us a call to discuss your options.